Aidar5/nattoeng/docs/source/book/09_functions/1_create_func.rst

 Operator return
 ~~~~~~~~~~~~~~~

 The **return** operator is used to return a value while it completes the function.
-Функция может возвращать любой объект Python.
 Function can return any Python object.
 By default, function always returns ``None``.

 In order for the configure_intf() function to return a value that can then be assigned to a variable, you must use ``return`` operator: